g0dd4rd/songanalyzer/README.md

 # songanalyzer
+Tool that:
-Tool that analyzes intervals between chords in a progression, also can tell you the notes in a particular scale and will provide much more in the future!
+- analyzes intervals between chords in a progression
+- tells you the notes in a particular scale and plays the scale for you
+- generates random intervals
+- generates random rhythms
+- offers metronome
+. . .and will provide much more in the future!

 License: GPL v3